manfredcml/dmsr/README.md

-Design Document: DMSR (Data Migration System in Rust)
+Design Document: DMSR (Data Migration Service in Rust)
 ====================================

 ## Introduction

-DMSR, or Data Migration System in Rust, is a tool designed to enable users to replicate data between different data storage systems.
-The idea is inspired by AWS DMS, which serves the same purpose yet under a paid proprietary service provided AWS.
-DMSR allows users to specify a source and a target for data replication, where the source is primarily a database and the target can be databases, object storage systems or message queues.
-The framework supports both one-off and continuous data replication, allowing users to replicate data on-demand or in real-time.
+DMSR, also known as Data Migration Service in Rust, is an open-source tool that allows users to replicate data between different storage systems.
+Inspired by AWS DMS, which offers a similar service under a paid, proprietary model, DMSR enables users to specify a source (typically a database) and a target (databases, object storage systems, or message queues) for replication.
+The framework supports both one-off and continuous replication, allowing users to replicate data in real-time or on-demand.

-The design principles of the data framework are:

-- Container-native: Designed to be deployed in containers, orchestrated by tools such as Kubernetes.
-- Cloud-agnostic: Not specific to any cloud provider.
-- Open-source: Free to use and modify.
-- Extensible: Support for new data sources and targets can be added easily.
-- Flexible: Users can specify the replication mode and the replication frequency.
-- Reliable: Data replication is reliable and fault-tolerant.
-- Efficient: Data replication is efficient and scalable.
-- Secure: Data replication is secure and encrypted.
-- Simple: Easy to use and configure.

 ## Architecture

-DMSR is designed as a modular system composed of several key components that work together to replicate data between different storage systems.
-The main components of the framework are:
+The architecture of DMSR is modular and consists of key components that work together to replicate data between storage systems.
+These components include:

 ### Data Sources and Targets